IvanNece/Modeling_and_Control_of_Cyberphysical_Systems/2_Control/EXAM_PROJECT/readme.md

 │ ├── control.m # Main control logic for the maglev system
 │
-├── /simulation # Contains Simulink files and simulation models │ ├── Maglev_sim_1.slx # Simulink model for the maglev system
+├── /simulation # Contains Simulink files and simulation models │ ├── Local.slx // Simulink model for local observer control
-│ ├── Maglev_sim_2.slx # Another Simulink model for variations
+│ ├── Neighborhood.slx // Simulink model for neighborhood observer control
 │
 ├── /utils # General utilities for the project
 │ ├── plot_results.m # Script to plot the results from simulations